zeromq/pyzmq/README.rst

 about your system and the failure, so that we can try to fix it in later releases, and fall back on building from source.

-Eggs are on PyPI, and we have them for OSX 10.6:
+Eggs are on PyPI, and we have them for 'current' Pythons, which are for OSX 10.6:

-  * Python 2.5 (32b intel only)
-  * Python 2.6, 2.7, 3.1, 3.2 (32b and 64b intel)
+  * Python 2.6, 2.7, 3.2 (32b and 64b intel)

 and win32:

-  * Python 2.6, 2.7, 3.1, 3.2
+  * Python 2.7, 3.2

 We also have MSI installer packages in our `downloads
 <http://github.com/zeromq/pyzmq/downloads>`_ section on GitHub.

-Our build scripts in 2.1.4 are much improved, so if you would like to contribute 64b Windows installers, or have any improvements on existing releases, they would be much appreciated.
+Our build scripts are much improved as of 2.1.4, so if you would like to contribute 64b Windows installers, or have any improvements on existing releases, they would be much appreciated.
-Simply `python setup.py bdist_msi` or `python setupegg.py bdist_egg` *should* work, once you
+Simply ``python setup.py bdist_msi`` or ``python setupegg.py bdist_egg`` *should* work, once you
 have a 64b libzmq and Python.
 We simply don't have the VMs or time in which to do this ourselves.